-Final report on Travel Research Paper
+Final Report on Travel Research Paper

-Exclusively available on IvyPanda Available only on IvyPanda
+Exclusively available on Available only on IvyPanda®

 Introduction

-Travelling can be described as the movement of people or conveyance objects from one geographical location to another.
+Traveling can be described as the movement of people or conveyance objects from one geographical location to another.
 The rapid technological development has facilitated faster and efficient movement of people to and from various destinations around the globe.

-Common forms of travel may include the following: Business travel, whereby individuals travel to various destinations for reasons that are related to their work; recreation travels, whereby people travel for leisure purposes (Hjalager, 2000).
+Common forms of travel may include the following: Business travel, whereby individuals travel to various destinations for reasons that are related to their work; recreation travel, whereby people travel for leisure purposes (Hjalager, 2000).
 Recreational activities are usually performed for enjoyment, amusement and are often considered to be fun.

 Recreation forms an important element in an individual’s development and wellbeing (Kelessidis & Kalonaki, 2009).
 Tourism and/or vacation can be considered as forms of holiday travel.
-There are other reasons why people travel and this may include travelling for charity work; mission services; and for research or gathering information (Sigala, 2007).
+There are other reasons why people travel and this may include traveling for charity work; mission services; and for research or gathering information (Sigala, 2007).

 Previous research indicates that people travel for different motives such as relaxation, exploration, pleasure and getting to know other cultures or for social development (Kelessidis & Kalonaki, 2009).